tektoncd/website/content/en/docs/_index.md

 {{% alert title="Note" color="success" %}}

-Tekton provides a nunmber of interactive tutorials at [try.tekton.dev](/try) for developers to get hands-on experience with the project.
+Tekton provides a number of interactive tutorials at [try.tekton.dev](/try) for developers to get hands-on experience with the project.

 {{% /alert %}}